MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Test-ADDSDomainControllerInstallation.md

 ### -ApplicationPartitionsToReplicate

 Specifies an array of application directory partitions that DCPromo replicates.
 Use the following
-format: "partition1" "partition2" "partitionN".
-Use * to replicate all application directory partitions.
+format: `"partition1" "partition2" "partitionN"`.
+Use `*` to replicate all application directory partitions.

 ```yaml